 Movies are captured in MP4/Mov and stills are saved as JPEG, DNG or both.
 Files are stored on a MicroSD card of up to 256GB capacity.

 The audio is decent when the noise reduction is turned off but there’s also a mic adaptor on its way that should take things up a notch.

 Canon EOS 250D / Rebel SL3

 A great entry into DSLR videography

-Sensor: APS-C CMOS Megapixels: 24.2 Lens Mount: Canon EF-S AF System: 9-point phase detection, dual Pixel CMOS AF (via Live View or Video) Viewfinder: Pentamirror 95% coverage optical viewfinder Screen: Vari-angle touch-sensitive Clear View II TFT, 1040k-dots Max Video Resolution: Full HD Max Frame Rate: 5fps
+Sensor: APS-C CMOS Megapixels: 24.1 Lens Mount: Canon EF-S AF System: 9-point phase detection, Dual Pixel CMOS AF (via Live View or Video) Viewfinder: Pentamirror 95% coverage optical viewfinder Screen: Vari-angle touch-sensitive Clear View II TFT, 1040k-dots Max Video Resolution: 4K Max Frame Rate: 5fps

 Pros: Large sensor, fully articulating touch-sensitive screen

-The world’s smallest DSLR with a fully articulating screen, the Canon EOS 250D (known as the Rebel SL3 in the US) is a good entry into the DSLR market.
+The world’s lightest DSLR with a fully articulating screen, the Canon EOS 250D (known as the Rebel SL3 in the US) is a good entry into the DSLR market.
 Videographers will enjoy the articulating screen, while buying into the Canon EOS system means compatibility with a huge range of accessories, including a vast swathe of different lenses.